Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ## Additional notes

-### Overriding the DE
+### Overriding the Delegate Expression

-Something to consider is to allow overriding the DE.
+Something to consider is to allow overriding the Delegate Expression.
 If it's allowed, delegate functions should not be marked final unless the declaring class is final.
 It should also be considered that, if it's allowed, the `override` keyword would not be present with the syntax.